learn-co-curriculum/reading-ios-things-nsstring-can-do/README.md

 #### Creating an Interpolated String

-The in-code definitions of interpolated strings are called "formats".
-In addition to `NSLog()`, you can submit an interpolating string to any method which calls for a "format" argument.
+In addition to `NSLog()`, you can submit a string interpolation to any method which calls for a "format" argument.
 Common methods which you'll see are `NSString`'s `stringWithFormat:` and `stringByAppendingFormat:` methods, `NSMutableString`'s `appendFormat:` method, and `NSPredicate`'s `predicateWithFormat:` method.

-We mentioned above when discussing `NSLog()` that the anatomy of an interpolated string is in two parts:
+We mentioned above when discussing `NSLog()` that the anatomy of an interpolated string is in two parts, the format string, and the list of variables:

-   * the string that you wish to be formatted which includes the format specifiers, referred to as the "**format string**", and
-   * the list of variables, separated by commas (`,`), which match up by order to the format specifiers within the format string that you just wrote.

 ```objc
 NSString *flatironSchool = @"the Flatiron School";
 NSString *kawaiiFace = @"(づ｡◕‿‿◕｡)づ";